 Swan Island

 Swan Island has a long history among Maine’s peoples.
 The Kennebec tribe, part of the Abenaki Indians, had summer hunting camps on the island centuries ago.
 In 1607, the first known Europeans visited the island.
 English settlers soon followed.
 By the mid-18th century, Swan Island hosted the town of Perkins, fueled by farms, fishing, small shipyards and ice harvesting.
 Changes in the economy and the environment eventually doomed the town, which lost its population in the mid-1930s.
 But while the community is gone, some homesteads and houses – dating back to the 1700s—remain.
 Today, the island is a mix of historic homes, former farm fields, wetlands and long stretches of forest.
 It’s easy to explore.
+To learn more, take a self-guided tour.
 There’s a 4.5-mile dirt road perfect for mountain bikes and seven miles of hiking trails.

 Steve Powell Wildlife Management Area